 Grants

 This section provides instructions on grants administration.
-The objectives of grants administration are to:

-promote proper use and management of public resources
+The objectives of grants administration is to promote proper use and management of public resources through collaboration with government and non-government stakeholders to achieve government policy outcomes.

-work with the non-government sector

-manage risks appropriately and contribute to the management of shared risks

-achieve the policy outcomes of government.

-For the purposes of the PGPA Act and the Commonwealth Grants Rules and Guidelines, a grant is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth:
+For the purposes of the PGPA Act and the Commonwealth Grants Rules and Principles 2024 (CGRPs), a grant is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth:

-under which relevant money or other CRF money is to be paid to a recipient other than the Commonwealth
+under which relevant money or other CRF money is to be paid to a recipient other than the Commonwealth; and

-which is intended to assist the recipient to achieve its goals

-which is intended to help address one or more of the Australian Government’s policy objectives
+which is intended to help address one or more of the Australian Government’s policy objectives.

-under which the recipient may be required to act in accordance with specified terms or conditions.

 Granting activities can take a variety of forms, including payments made as a result of competitive or non-competitive selection processes; where particular criteria are satisfied; or on a one-off or ad hoc basis.
-The Commonwealth Grants Rules and Guidelines apply to all forms of granting activity.
+The CGRPs apply to all forms of granting activity, including election commitments.
 However, there are various types of arrangements that may provide financial assistance but are not grants.
-The Commonwealth Grants Rules and Guidelines provide a list of these arrangements.
+The CGRPs provide a list of these arrangements.

 If you are unsure whether a particular arrangement is a grant, see Resource Management Guide No. 411: Grants, procurements and other financial arrangements.

-Grants administration covers all grant processes, including:
+Grants administration covers all processes during the grants lifecycle, including:

+design of grant opportunities and activities;

+assessment and selection of grantees;

+establishment of grants;

+ongoing management of grantees and grant activities; and

-developing grant guidelines (i.e. planning and design)
+evaluation of grant opportunities and activities.

-selecting grant recipients

-managing grant agreements (i.e. the ongoing relationship with grant recipients)

-reporting on grants

-review and evaluation.

 These instructions also cover situations where a third party is responsible for grants administration.

 Instructions – officials involved with grants administration